-Figure 3 shows the data after normalisation.
+Figure 3 shows the data after global median scaling normalisation.
 We can now see that the distributions of expression levels are similar across arrays.
+Note that the default option when running mmgmos is to apply a global median scaling normalization, so this separate normalization using pumaNormalize will generally not be needed.

-4.5 Identifying differentially expressed (DE) genes
+4.6 Identifying differentially expressed (DE) genes

 There are many different methods available for identifying differentially expressed genes. puma incorporates the Probability of Positive Log Ratio (PPLR) method (5).
 The PPLR method can make use of the information about uncertainty in expression levels provided by multi-mgMOS.
 This proceeds in two stages.
 Firstly, the expression level information from the different replicates of each condition is combined to give a single expression level (and standard error of this expression level) for each condition.
 Note that the following code can take a long time to run.
-The end result is available as part of the pumadata package, so the following line can be replaced with data(eset\estrogen\comb).
+The end result is available as part of the pumadata package, so the following line can be replaced with data(eset_estrogen_comb).